Bila Tserkva Together

+History

-The party took part in the 2019 Ukrainian parliamentary election in one constituency where it won a parliamentary seat.
+The party took part in the 2019 Ukrainian parliamentary election in one constituency, where it won a parliamentary seat.
 In electoral district 90, located in Bila Tserkva, Mykola Babenko won his seat in parliament with 28.23% of the votes (runner up Yurii Nesterchuk of the Servant of the People party gained 16.01% of the votes).

 Vasyl Khmelnytsky, a Ukrainian oligarch, provides much of the party's financial support.